 Sometimes, it just doesn’t work out.
 While you’d like to think that your marriage will last forever, there may come a time when you and your spouse want to call it quits.
 That scenario brings with it a series of legal and financial challenges that you’ll have to work your way through.
 If you’re living in Texas, this guide will walk you through all of the intricacies of severing a marriage in the Lone Star State so that you can hopefully avoid having a Texas-sized mess on your hands.
-Finding a financial advisor can be a good idea during a divorce — try finding one using SmartAsset’s free financial advisor matching service.
+Working with a financial advisor can also be helpful during a divorce.

 How to File for Divorce in Texas

 Before you go any further, you’ll want to make sure that you are eligible to file for divorce in Texas or if, for some reason, there is another state you should be filing in.
 To be eligible to file for divorce in Texas, at least one of the spouses must have been a continuous resident of the state for at least six months.
 Additionally, you’ll have to file in a specific county within the state.
 To be eligible to file for divorce in any county in Texas, at least one spouse must have been a resident of that county for at least 90 days.

 Texas allows for no-fault divorces.
 This means that the person requesting the divorce does not have to present any evidence that the other party has done something wrong.
 In Texas, though, judges do consider fault when making decisions regarding property division.
 If you are the one filing for divorce include fault if you can.
 Legally recognized reasons for a fault divorce include: adultery, cruel treatment, abandonment for at least a year, incarceration for more than a year, confinement to a mental hospital for more than three years or estrangement by living apart for at least three years.